annacjacobson/207_FinalProject_Askeladden/README.md

 Slide deck from in-class presentation of project.

 ### 5. Data
-a. ira_tweets_english.csv - The troll dataset, used in the Initial Dataset Creation notebook.
-b. real_news_wfox.csv - The real news dataset, used in the Initial Dataset Creation notebook.
+a. real_news_wfox.csv - The real news dataset, used in the Initial Dataset Creation notebook.
-c. news_tweets_big.csv - The combined real/troll news dataset, used in the main notebook.
+b. news_tweets_big.csv - The combined real/troll news dataset, used in the main notebook.

-Note that the original troll tweet dataset published by Twitter is not included in this repo due to GitHub's file size limitations.
+Note that ira_tweets_english.csv (the troll dataset, used in the Initial Dataset Creation notebook), as well as the original troll tweet dataset published by Twitter from which it was created, are not included in this repo due to GitHub's file size limitations.